freerange/cotech-presentation/presentation.md

 # Maintaining the board

+^
+We regularly maintain the board to try to ensure nothing falls through the cracks

 ---

 # Process Inbox

-- Daily
+- Frequency: Daily
-- Clear the inbox
+- Goal: Clear the Inbox
-- Do it, assign it, move it to Discussing
+- Action: Do it, assign it, move it to Discussing

 ^
 - Task assigned by Harmonia